PynPoint/PynPoint/docs/overview.rst

 ~~~~~~~~~

 * :class:`WaveletTimeDenoisingModule`: Wavelet-based denoising in the time domain.
-* :class:`TimeNormalizationModule`: Normalizes the images.
+* :class:`TimeNormalizationModule`: Normalize a stack of images.

 Detection Limits
 ~~~~~~~~~~~~~~~~

-* :class:`ContrastCurveModule`: Computes a contrast curve.
+* :class:`ContrastCurveModule`: Compute a contrast curve.

 Flux and Position
 ~~~~~~~~~~~~~~~~~

-* :class:`FakePlanetModule`: Injects an artificial planet in a dataset.
+* :class:`FakePlanetModule`: Inject an artificial planet in a dataset.
-* :class:`SimplexMinimizationModule`: Determines the flux and position with a simplex minimization.
+* :class:`SimplexMinimizationModule`: Determine the flux and position with a simplex minimization.
-* :class:`FalsePositiveModule`: Computes the signal-to-noise ratio and false positive fraction.
+* :class:`FalsePositiveModule`: Compute the signal-to-noise ratio and false positive fraction.
-* :class:`MCMCsamplingModule`: Estimates the flux and position of a planet with MCMC sampling.
+* :class:`MCMCsamplingModule`: Estimate the flux and position of a planet with MCMC sampling.
-* :class:`AperturePhotometryModule`: Measures the integrated flux at a position.
+* :class:`AperturePhotometryModule`: Compute the integrated flux at a position.

 Frame Selection
 ~~~~~~~~~~~~~~~

-* :class:`RemoveFramesModule`: Removes images by their index number.
+* :class:`RemoveFramesModule`: Remove images by their index number.
 * :class:`FrameSelectionModule`: Frame selection to remove low-quality image.
-* :class:`RemoveLastFrameModule`: Removes the last image of a VLT/NACO dataset.
+* :class:`RemoveLastFrameModule`: Remove the last image of a VLT/NACO dataset.
-* :class:`RemoveStartFramesModule`: Removes images at the beginning of each original data cube.
+* :class:`RemoveStartFramesModule`: Remove images at the beginning of each original data cube.

 Image Resizing
 ~~~~~~~~~~~~~~

-* :class:`CropImagesModule`: Crops the images.
+* :class:`CropImagesModule`: Crop the images.
-* :class:`ScaleImagesModule`: Resamples the images (spatially and/or in flux).
+* :class:`ScaleImagesModule`: Resample the images (spatially and/or in flux).
-* :class:`AddLinesModule`: Adds pixel lines on the sides of the images.
+* :class:`AddLinesModule`: Add pixel lines on the sides of the images.
-* :class:`RemoveLinesModule`: Resmoves pixel lines from the sides of the images.
+* :class:`RemoveLinesModule`: Remove pixel lines from the sides of the images.

 PCA Background Subtraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~